Fernando Tissone: Sampdoria

 On 29 January 2013, Tissone returned to Mallorca, on loan until June, for €100,000.

 Málaga

 After Mallorca's relegation to the Segunda División, Tissone moved to La Liga side Málaga in a three-year deal on 6 July 2013 on a free transfer.

 CD Nacional

 On 28 September 2018, Tissone signed for Nacional.

 Later years

 In January 2021, after over a year of inactivity, Tissone signed a six-month contract for Italian Serie D club Taranto, with whom he won promotion to Serie C. He successively joined Serie C club Paganese for the 2021–22 season.
-In November 2022, Tissone joined Budoni.
+In November 2022, Tissone joined Eccellenza Sardinia amateur club Budoni, joining with his brother Cristian, both of them leaving the club just a month later.

+On 29 March 2023, both Fernando and Cristian Tissone signed for Eccellenza Marche team Sangiustese.

 Personal life

 Tissone holds an Italian passport, and is also eligible for Cape Verde due to his grandfather.

 Tissone's brother, Christian, is also a footballer, but spent the vast majority of his career representing Italian lower division sides, and also switched his nationality to Cape Verde.